Bradley Barlow: Later years

 Barlow was President of the Vermont National Bank in St. Albans when it failed in 1883 as a result of an unsuccessful attempt to sell his South Eastern Railway of Canada and an economic downturn.
 He declared bankruptcy, assigned all of his personal property to the bank and reported that he was penniless.
 The bank failure had severe repercussions for the town.
 He was also accused of refusing to pay Vermont state taxes that year.

-In 1885, a judge in Montreal, Quebec, Canada rendered a judgement against Barlow and others for $1,550,929 for unrecovered promissory notes relating to the South Eastern Railway.
+In 1885, a judge in Montreal, Quebec, Canada rendered a judgment against Barlow and others for $1,550,929 for unrecovered promissory notes relating to the South Eastern Railway.

 His house, known as Villa Barlow, was taken over by the Congregation of Notre Dame based in Montreal, which had established a convent and school in St. Albans in 1869.
 In 1903 the American-born Eliza Healy, whose mother was a slave in Georgia, was appointed mother superior at the convent and school, both of which she managed for 15 years.

 Barlow later lived in Denver, Colorado with one of his daughters.
 He died in Denver on November 6, 1889, and was interred in Greenwood Cemetery in St. Albans, Vermont.

 Personal life

 In 1837 he married Caroline Farnsworth.
-They had six children: Deborah Barlow, Helen K. Barlow, Joanna F. Barlow, Laura Barlow, Charlotte Barlow and Anna Barlow.
+They had six children.